Frequently Asked Questions

 Q: How do I register my child?

-A: Applications are accepted in January/February of the year your child will be of age.
+A: Applications are accepted in February for September start that year, but are ongoing until we fill the programs.
 To register you can complete the online registration form.

 Q: When do I find out if my child has a spot in the program?